Correlation Between MSC Industrial and Applied Industrial

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in MSC Industrial Direct are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
-In spite of very unsteady basic indicators, MSC Industrial displayed solid returns over the last few months and may actually be approaching a breakup point.
+In spite of very unsteady basic indicators, MSC Industrial may actually be approaching a critical reversion point that can send shares even higher in October 2025.

 Applied Industrial